Faculty - Dominic Parker

 ||Mondays & Wednesdays, 1-3:00pm

 My research examines how government policies and institutions affect natural resource use and economic development.
 The questions include: Can the assignment of property rights to groups (rather than to individuals) reduce wasteful dissipation of natural resource rents?
 How do legal institutions affect access to credit and growth?
-What are the unintended consequences of international efforts to ban and regulate conflict minerals emanating from Africa?
+What are the unintended consequences of international efforts to regulate conflict minerals emanating from Africa?
 How does tax policy influence land use and conservation?
 Why do some places apparently suffer from a "natural resource curse"?